House with a Clock in its Walls, The

 Overall comments and recommendations

-Children under 8 Not recommended due to scary scenes, supernatural and low-impact horror themes
+Children under 9 Not suitable due to scary scenes, supernatural and horror themes.

 About the movie